 A user is any person or software agent accessing a server resource.
 An identity store is a list of users who can make resource requests.
-Both ArcGIS Server and the ArcGIS Enterprise portal have built-in identity stores, and you may also use the identity stores of an enterprise identity provider.
+Both ArcGIS Server and the ArcGIS Enterprise portal have built-in identity stores, and you may also use the identity stores of an organization-specific identity provider.

 A role is a set of users with a specific level of access.
 Users who comprise a role are usually related by function, title, or some other relationship.
 For example, users who will perform administration of an ArcGIS Server site could be grouped into a role called Administrator, and users who only need to view and explore GIS resources could be assigned a role called Viewer.
 In the ArcGIS Server built-in identity store, a user can belong to more than one role.
 In the ArcGIS Enterprise portal's built-in identity store, a user is only granted a single role.

 Permissions grant authority to perform a certain task or access a certain resource.
 A permission can only be assigned to a role.
 Individual users can only acquire permissions by inheriting them from their roles.
 Role-based access control provides the ability to enforce, manage, and audit an organization's access control policies efficiently and effectively.
 Permissions are managed internally by ArcGIS Server.